 "As you probably already understand, the above story illustrates and explains why the end result was an over-production album and it probably also explains why the band eventually decided to break up with Matt Lang, return to the roots, to the immature and rough sound they had at the beginning and produce their next album "Flick Of The Switch" by themselves.

-But the Young Brothers' dissatisfaction with Lang's production did not effect the success of this album that jumped straight to number one in the US, with an achievement that the band failed to replicate until 2008 with the release of the album "Black Ice".
+But the Young Brothers' dissatisfaction with Lang's production did not affect the success of this album which jumped straight to number one in the US, an achievement that the band failed to replicate until 2008 with the release of the album "Black Ice".

 We must note that Angus Young was not the first to use the above title as part of an album.
 The progressive rock band "Colosseum" released in 1969 their excellent debut album called "Those Who Are About to Die Salute You".
 It's interesting to note that Gary Moore was in 1975 part of the second incarnation of the same band, which was called "Colosseum II".

 The imperfection of this album does not just fall on Matt Lang's shoulders.
 Apparently, after two perfect albums, the band ran out of fuel and failed to produce enough high-level and uniform songs to hold throughout the album.
 It turns out that alongside songs like "C.O.D."
 And "Snowballed" which shares the same DNA of the classic "AC/DC", or "Let's Get It Up", "Put The Finger On You" and the excellent "Evil Walks", we get slightly less good songs like, "Breaking The Rules" which sounds to us like a filler or "Night Of The Long Knives" in which the riff sounds to us like what "Aerosmith" is capable to produce (and we certainly do not make a comparison here or intend to insult).